DanilleH22/simpsons_smash/README.md

 ### Background

-This is the background of the whole game, which uses the image of the clousd from the Simspsons theme song.
+This is the background of the whole game, which uses the image of the cloud from the Simspsons theme song.
 ![GameScreen](./assets/images/GameScreen.png)

 ### Instructions pop up